the-mr/movie-search/README.md

 $ python3 movie-search.py <movie name>
 ```
 the above only works with 1st word of movie

+# Example
-ex : to search for free guy, only the free will be searched and not guy
+EX : to search for free guy, only the free will be searched and not guy
 ```
 $ python3 movie-search.py Free
 ```